 I remember talking to my father about some form of alternative-but-not-implausible medicine.
 It might have been St. John’s Wort – which has an evidence base now, but this was when I was very young.
 “Do you think it works?”
 I asked him.
 “There haven’t been any studies on it,” he said.
 “There’s no evidence that it’s effective.”
 “Right,” I said, “but there’s quite a bit of anecdotal evidence in its favor.”
 “But that’s not proof,” said my father.
 “You can’t just start speculating on medicines when you don’t have any proof that they work.”
 Now, if I were in my father’s shoes today, I might still make his same argument based on a more subtle evidence-based medicine philosophy, but the point was that at the time I felt like we were missing something important that I couldn’t quite put my finger on, and looking back on the conversation, that thing we were missing is obviously the notion of probabilistic reasoning.
 From inside I know I was missing it, and when I asked my father about this a few years ago he completely failed to understand what relevance that could possibly have to the question, so I feel confident saying he was missing it too.

 I remember hanging out with a group of people in college who all thought Robert Anton Wilson was the coolest thing since sliced bread, and it was explicitly because he said we didn’t have to believe things with certainty.
 I’m going to get the same flak I always get for this, but Robert Anton Wilson, despite his brilliance as a writer and person, has a really dumb philosophy.
-The only context in which it could possibly be attractive – and I say this as someone who went around quoting Robert Anton Wilson like nonstop for several months to a year – is if it was a necessary countermeasure to an even worse epistemology that we had been hearing our entire lives – kind of like how the only excuse for the existence of Neoreactionaries is the existence of Social Justice Warriors.
+The only context in which it could possibly be attractive – and I say this as someone who went around quoting Robert Anton Wilson like nonstop for several months to a year – is if it was a necessary countermeasure to an even worse epistemology that we had been hearing our entire lives.
 What philosophy is this?
 Anton Wilson explicitly identifies it as the Aristotelian philosophy of deductive certainty.

 And finally, I remember a rotation in medical school.
 I and a few other students were in a psychiatric hospital, discussing with a senior psychiatrist whether to involuntarily commit a man who had made some comments which sort of kind of sounded maybe suicidal.
 I took the opposing position: “In context, he’s upset but clearly not at any immediate risk of killing himself.”
 One of the other students took the opposite side: “If there’s any chance he might shoot himself, it would be irresponsible to leave him untreated.”
 This annoyed me.
 “There’s “some chance” you might shoot yourself.
 Where do we draw the line?”
 The other student just laughed.
 “No, we’re being serious here, and if you’re not totally certain the guy is safe, he needs to be committed.”